jijingdeyi/DCEvo/README.md

 ## Datasets
 We provide a demo dataset in **"DCEvo/datasets"**.

-Image fusion full datasets are available [here](https://github.com/RollingPlain/IVIF_ZOO/).
+We test image fusion full datasets according to the [project](https://github.com/RollingPlain/IVIF_ZOO/).